Have you made the most out of geometric patterns?

 We’ve briefly touched on pixels, but what about 8-bit art?
 Also known as pixel art, 8-bit art constructs graphics on a pixel level, creating blocky, sharp, but detailed art.
-Pete Tong has channelled 8-bit art in his personal branding by creating a geometric, blocky design (and type to match) that uses predominantly primary colours to create a sharp, modern and youthful brand.
-Why not consider channelling a little bit of geometric retro gaming graphics and 8-bit art into your designs.
+Pete Tong has channeled 8-bit art in his personal branding by creating a geometric, blocky design (and type to match) that uses predominantly primary colors to create a sharp, modern and youthful brand.
+Why not consider channeling a little bit of geometric retro gaming graphics and 8-bit art into your designs.

 45. Embrace Foiling